adriantzkok/MarkBlog/README.md

 ## About 📝

 This project is built using the **Next.js** framework for the frontend.
 For the backend, I utilized the **Supabase** API to store my blog post content and its associated metadata.
 To simplify the blog writing, I've chosen **Markdown** as the primary format for blog posts, which will be rendered on the frontend using rehype.

+## Development Process

+To learn more about my Development Process, you can head to [here](https://adrian-blog.vercel.app/posts/57)